zama-ai/concrete/docs/dev/compilation/FHEDialect.md

 Reinterpret the ciphertext with a different precision.

   Changing the precision of a ciphertext.
-  It change both the precision, the value and in certain case the correctness of the cyphertext.
+  It changes both the precision, the value, and in certain cases the correctness of the ciphertext.

   Changing to
     - a bigger precision is always safe.
-      This is equivalent to a shift left for the value
+      This is equivalent to a shift left for the value.
     - a smaller precision is only safe if you clear the lowest bits that are discarded.
       If not, you can assume small errors on the next TLU.
-      This is equivalent to a shift right for the value
+      This is equivalent to a shift right for the value.

   Example:
   ```mlir